Listen Here!: 'Writer's Writer' Tells Everyman Stories On Debut Album

 Looking back on a 12-month span between her son's first birthday and the loss of her father, award-winning singer and songwriter Amy Speace culled 11 new songs directly from her depth of personal experiences -- childhood memories, coming of age in New York City and losing a parent while learning to become one -- to create her new full-length album, "There Used to Be Horses Here," out April 30.

-The result is a sum much greater than its parts; a calling card for fans and critics alike to ask themselves whether Speace still fits only into the folksinger box she's long been placed in -- or perhaps, with this new album, she deserves to be seen in a new light.
+While many of the subjects on the album are heavy, "There Used to Be Horses Here" isn't a sad record.
+Instead, it's a direct reflection of that year in Speace's life, propelled by a playwright's eye for detail, a performer's gift of vocal delivery, a poet's talent for concise writing and the extraordinary musicianship of collaborators, The Orphan Brigade.
+The end result is a sum much greater than its parts; a calling card for fans and critics alike to ask themselves whether Speace still fits only into the folksinger box she's long been placed in -- or perhaps, with this new album, she deserves to be seen in a new light.

 This spot will continue to be filled by news and reviews of new albums, both local and national.
 Send information about your new releases to Jocelyn Murphy at jmurphy@nwadg.com.